-- "Desktop" contains the path of user's desktop; it also allows to set an arbitrary path to be used as desktop for the application, if preferred. - "Start from" set the directory PeaZip file browser will start in: last visited (default), computer root, desktop, home, custom let the user specify the directory where the application will always start from. - "Encoding" group contains character encoding related options - "Encode task definition as UTF-8 text": if checked task definition files are saved with UTF-8 encoding header, otherwise no header will be prepended to the file. - Archive browser interface's character encoding option: if flagged, displays extended characters in archived object's names as UTF-8 text, otherwise replaces extended characters with "?" jolly character.
+- o "User's SendTo menu folder" help in creating, editing and removing SendTo menu links, and to copy those entries from one user to another, or from reference examples in SendTo.zip file in program's directory. - o "Desktop" contains the path of user's desktop; it also allows to set an arbitrary path to be used as desktop for the application, if preferred can be clicked to explore current path set as desktop. - o "Start from" set the directory PeaZip file browser will start in: last visited (default), computer root, desktop, home, custom let the user specify the directory where the application will always start from. - "Encoding" group contains character encoding related options - o "Encode task definition as UTF-8 text": if checked task definition files are saved with UTF-8 encoding header, otherwise no header will be prepended to the file. - o Archive browser interface's character encoding option: if flagged, displays extended characters in archived object's names as UTF-8 text, otherwise replaces extended characters with "?" jolly character.